PatrickCarollo/aws-microservice-cicd-iac/README.md

 either an existing Github repo or a new Codecommit repo.

 ## Pre setup notes:
-+ set parameters `projectid` to a short string describing the app function and `sourcebranch` to either `main` or `dev`.
++ set parameters `projectid` to a short string describing the microservice use and `sourcebranch` to either `main` or `dev`.
 They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding target services
 + If using GitHub as code source provider:
-    - A GitHub Connection should be setup for the desired account in Codepipeline>Settings>Connections
+    - A Connection should be setup for the desired account in Codepipeline>Settings>Connections
+    - Should run the cp cmds first to
-    - An existing Repository with Git branch named `dev` must exist before launching CI/CD stack in dev branch setup
++ Per each microservice- An existing Repository with Git branch named `dev` or `main` should exist before launching CI/CD stack
-    - `/scr` directory with contents AND buildspec.yml should be copied to root

-## Setup Instructions:
+## Setup Instructions
+1. Copy directories from this repository to desired new microservice repository
+    ```
+    cp /aws-microservice-cicd-iac/cicd-services/ <yourreponame>/
+    ```
+    ```
+    cp /aws-microservice-cicd-iac/api-services/ <yourreponame>/
+    ```
+    Then move buildspec.yaml to root
 1. Install/update SAM CLI

 2. Create a private ECR in AWS console. __ECR naming format:__ `<nameofyourchoosing><sourcebranch><projectid>`

-3. Sign into docker using aws auth, build desired initial docker image, push *Skip docker build if you've refactored (see Maintenance and Limitations) and already have an Image you'd like to use
+3. Sign into docker using aws auth, build desired initial starting docker image, push *Skip build if you already have Image or, for example, launching for dev stack
     ```
-    cd aws-microservice-cicd-iac/MicroserviceAPI/src
+    cd aws-microservice-cicd-iac/api-services/src
     ```
     ```
     docker build -t <yourECRname> .